Biodiversity and Mine Closure

 Why are biodiversity and mine closure important?

 Mining activities require the development of infrastructure, which alters the natural features of the local landscape.
-Open pit mines, processing mills, mine waste rock facilities, and roads can damage habitat, impact individual species, and affect overall ecosystem health.
-Mines have finite lifespans and mining companies are responsible for managing their impacts not only during mine operations, but also after mine closure.
-This means restoring land to a natural state and ensuring no health and safety risks remain from mining waste, equipment and infrastructure.
-At Pan American Silver, our desire to leave a positive legacy in our host communities means that we engage local communities and governments in planning mine closure well before a mine is in operation.
+Open pit mines, processing plants, mine waste rock facilities, ancillary facilities, supporting infrastructure construction and roads can damage habitat, impact individual species, and affect overall ecosystem health.
+Mines have finite lifespans, and mining companies are responsible for managing their impacts not only during mine operations, but also after mine closure.
+This means restoring land to a beneficial state and ensuring no health and safety risks remain from the mining wastes, equipment, and infrastructure left behind.
+At Pan American Silver, our desire to leave a positive beneficial legacy in our host communities means that we engage local communities and governments in planning mine closure before a mine is in operation.

-From an environmental perspective, our objective is to return the land disturbed by our activities to as close to its natural state as possible.
+We ensure that protected and critical habitats and species are identified and appropriately protected before, during, and after mining.
+In mine closure our objective is to return the land disturbed by our activities to as close to its natural and beneficial state as possible and create viable habitats for native species of the local area.
 We work to make the transition from operations to closure as efficient as possible by starting the planning process early and collaborating with local communities.
 Our approach includes:

-- Ecosystem baseline studies – We conduct detailed flora, fauna and ecosystem baseline studies to identify potentially sensitive habitats and species prior to commencement of mining or significant changes to our operations.
+- Ecosystem baseline studies – We conduct detailed flora, fauna, and ecosystem baseline studies to identify potentially sensitive habitats and species prior to commencement of mining and/or significant changes to our operations.

 - Reclamation plans – Each site’s reclamation plan includes measures to enhance biodiversity conservation.